what are shortcodes in WordPress

 Since WordPress is an open-source platform, you can customize it in any way you’d like.
 This includes adding entirely new code to your site.
 But if you aren’t a developer, adding code by yourself isn’t really feasible.
 That’s where shortcodes come in.
 You can use shortcodes to achieve the same effects, without needing to know anything about the underlying code.

-So, what are shortcodes in WordPress?
+So, what are shortcodes?
 They are truncated bits of code that look something like this:

 An audio shortcode in a WordPress post.